trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - Default
     * - ``delta.domain-compaction-threshold``
       - Minimum size of query predicates above which Trino starts compaction.
-        Some databases perform poorly when a large list of predicates is pushed down to the data source.
+        Pushing a large list of predicates down to the data source can compromise performance.
 For optimization in that situation, Trino can compact the large predicates.
-When necessary, adjust the threshold to ensure a balance between performance and pushdown.
+If necessary, adjust the threshold to ensure a balance between performance and pushdown.
       - 100
     * - ``delta.max-outstanding-splits``